Please read the instructions below before using your Fragrance Lamp.

 Lamp Fragrance Safety Cap Instructions

+The original Lamp technology dates back over 120 years, to when a French pharmacist discovered the catalytic combustion process, and the Lamps came to be widely used to help disinfect and purify the air in hospitals, thus cutting down on infection transmission.
 In the 1920's designers were commissioned to create aesthetic bottles to be offered to private consumers.
-The lamps, which had previously cleansed and purified the air exclusively in an industrial setting, now came into the private home.
+The Lamps, which had previously cleansed and purified the air exclusively in an industrial setting, now came into the private home.

 Does the Ashleigh & Burwood Fragrance Lamp really work against airborne 'bugs'?

-Allergens - the Ashleigh & Burwood Fragrance Lamp is effective against allergens including bacteria, mould spores and dust mites, with the following clinically proven results after 30 minutes of exposure to the fragrance lamp emissions:
+The Ashleigh & Burwood Fragrance Lamp is effective against bacteria, coronavirus, mould spores and dust mites, with the following proven laboratory results after 30 minutes of exposure to the Fragrance Lamp emissions:

 What are the parts of my lamp and what are they called?

 The Crown covers the hot stone to prevent accidental contact.
 Various designs are available.

 The Snuffer-cap covers the catalytic stone.
 This prevents Fragrance from evaporating when the lamp is not in use.
 It is also used to cover the hot stone(to turn the Lamp "off").